DulanjaliLiyanage/DulanjaliLiyanage/README.md

 ### About me 👋

-Currently I am an undergraduate of University of Peradeniya, Faculty of Engineering, Department of Computer Engineering
+Grraduated from University of Peradeniya, Faculty of Engineering, Department of Computer Engineering

 ![linkedin](iconmonstr-linkedin-3.svg) linkedin.com/in/dulanjaliliyanage